As an Amazon Associate, I earn from qualifying purchases.

 • Using canning tongs, place jars in the boiling water.
 Put the lid on the canner, and once the water is back to a rolling boil, process for 15 minutes.

-• When the 15 minutes are up, remove the canner from the heat, remove the lid and allow it to sit for 5 minutes.
+• When the 15 minutes are up, remove the canner from the heat, remove the lid of the canner and allow it to sit for 5 minutes.

 • Using the canning tongs, remove the jars and place them on a thick towel in a place where they won't be disturbed for 12 hours.